How to Transition from a Full-Time Job to Freelancing Successfully

 Step 2: Start Freelancing on the Side

 Instead of quitting immediately, build your freelance business while keeping your full-time job.
-This reduces financial risk and gives you time to gain experience.
+This approach reduces financial risk and allows you to gain experience, build a portfolio, and establish a client base before fully transitioning.

 How to Get Started:

-✔ Set up profiles on freelance platforms like Upwork, Fiverr, and Freelancer
+• Set up profiles on freelance platforms like Upwork, Fiverr, Freelancer, and PeoplePerHour

-✔ Reach out to potential clients through LinkedIn and social media
+• Reach out to potential clients through LinkedIn, networking events, and social media

-✔ Take on small freelance projects to test the waters
+• Take on small freelance projects to test the waters and build credibility

 Step 3: Build a Financial Safety Net